 Dubai hopes to assert its appeal as a safe and accessible destination, with a senior tourism leader stressing it is focused on being a welcoming place for all kinds of travellers.

-Senior vice-president for international operations for Visit Dubai, Hoor Al Khaja, said: “We know people feel there is a lot of volatility at the moment, but the UAE is one of the safest places in the world in general.
+Senior vice-president of international operations at the Dubai Department of Economy and Tourism, Hoor Al Khaja, said: “We know people feel there is a lot of volatility at the moment, but the UAE is one of the safest places in the world in general.

 "And in addition to that, we welcome a range of travellers and wish to continue to do so.
 We want to ensure we appeal to solo and female travellers in particular: people can feel safe here.”